a3x-xyz/Winlay/README.md

 # Winlay

-You can download Windows, Android and Linux files to use QEMU or VM.
+**Winlay** App is developed by **A3X**, you can download Windows, Android and Linux files that can be used to test Emulators like (Limbo PC Emulator x86, VirtualBox and more)

-**Winlay** is that you can download anything you want on Windows, Android or Linux.

 ### Screenshot